docker-hy/docker-hy.github.io/exercises.md

 </body></html>
 ```

-This time return the command you used to start and the commands you used to fix the ensuing problems.
+This time return the command you used to start process and the command(s) you used to fix the ensuing problems.

 > This exercise has multiple solutions, if the curl for helsinki.fi works then it's done.
 Can you figure out other (smart) solutions?